opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/enable-function-calling.md

 To enable Function Calling within vLLM in OpenShift AI we need to use a vLLM image with a 0.6.3+ version (depending on the model you use, like Granite3 family you should use 0.6.4 onwards).

+Function Calling will work out of the box with RHOAI 2.17+, which includes the required vLLM versions for LLMs like Granite3.
+In the meantime, you can use the suggested image provided in this article.

-To deploy an LLM with vLLM on OpenShift **with Function Calling enabled**, use a Serving Runtime configured with vLLM images and set the required flags as described in the [vLLM documentation](https://docs.vllm.ai/en/latest/features/tool_calling.html#automatic-function-calling):
+To deploy an LLM with vLLM on OpenShift AI **with Function Calling enabled**, use a Serving Runtime configured with vLLM images and set the required flags as described in the [vLLM documentation](https://docs.vllm.ai/en/latest/features/tool_calling.html#automatic-function-calling):

 - **`--enable-auto-tool-choice`**: Mandatory.
 Enables the model to autonomously generate tool calls when needed.
 - **`--tool-call-parser`**: Specifies the tool parser to use.
 Additional parsers can be registered via `--tool-parser-plugin`.